GuillaumeDelarue/finance-values/README.md

 - I've used close prices, but this is configurable: currently by changing the hardcoded "Close" value passed to the service
 - I've used the arithmetic mean in the 3rd function, there was no details on which type of average to use
 - There is a DateProvider (with a SystemDateProvider simple implementation) to allow mocking of the service call using a real value returned by the mocked date provider
+- There is one assumption: that the prices returned by the finance service are sorted by date

 - Main class: Pricer
 - Test: PricerSpec